Ratimon/redprint-optimism-contracts-examples/README.md

 The directories below show how modular the `redprint-forge` 's **deployment system** is :

-The first one is the deployment script written in [/script](./script), using `redprint-forge` libirary and style guide:
+On the one hand, the first one is the deployment script written in [/script](./script), using `redprint-forge` libirary and style guide:

 ```sh
 ├── script